MelvinOlaverria/Search-Engine/README.md

 1. Add limited search number functionality.
 2. Add better styling to audio controls.
 3. Fix scroll back up triangle (sometimes it doesn't work)

+## User Stories

+1. As an artist, I would like to be able to preview the songs, so that I can get a better idea if I like it or not.
+2. As a regular user I would like to be able to scroll back up to the search bar in one click, so that I can save time.